We all pay our utility bills, but do you know where that money goes?

 Revenue from utility bills funds the operation of a multi-billion-dollar infrastructure system, including projects to preserve and sustain the quality of life in Boulder.

-City Council recently discussed an increase in utility rates for 2024, but what is that money used for?
+City Council recently approved an increase in utility rates for 2025, but what is that money used for?

 Utilities are key to the safety and health of the Boulder community.
-City Council reviews utility rates annually to ensure the city can support the increasing costs to maintain and improve Boulder’s aging infrastructure, provide clean drinking water, keep our wastewater facility running and maintain water mains, sewers, the stormwater system and flood mitigation projects.
+The Water Resources Advisory Board and Boulder City Council review utility rates annually to ensure the city can support the increasing costs to maintain and improve Boulder’s aging infrastructure, provide clean drinking water, keep our wastewater facility running, maintain water mains, sewers, the stormwater system and complete flood mitigation projects.
 Rate increases went into effect in January.
-For 2024, the average residential utility bill will rise by $10.02 per month.
+For 2025, the average residential utility bill will rise by $8.61 per month.
 By paying your utility bill, you are supporting the Boulder community and funding a vast array of critical needs.

-The three utilities you pay into are the Water Utility, Wastewater Utility and the Stormwater and Flood Management Utility.
+The three utilities supported by utility bill revenue are the Water Utility, Wastewater Utility and the Stormwater and Flood Management Utility.

 Despite this extensive infrastructure, the city provides water at the low cost of 44 glasses of water for a penny.
 Reinvestment in the system promotes generational equity so that our children and future community members have access to the same or a better system than we have today.